Contact Centre AI Automation: Why Vendors Never Ask the Question That Determines Whether It Will Work

 The four structural conditions that need to be in place before any deployment is likely to deliver its business case are set out in Contact Centre AI Readiness: What Needs to Be True Before Deployment Will Work.

-What the Contact Centre AI Automation Sales Motion Actually Looks Like
+What the AI Automation Sales Motion Looks Like - And Which Contact Center Automation Use Cases It Presents

 The AI vendor engagement follows a predictable logic.